-In January 1946, two Austrian mountain climbers, Heinrich Harrer and Peter Aufschnaiter, stood below a glaciated pass in the highest mountains near Lhasa.
+In January 1946, two Austrian mountain climbers, Heinrich Harrer and Peter Aufschnaiter, stood below the Guring La (19,235'), a glaciated pass in the highest mountains near Lhasa.
 This mountain barrier was all that separated them from their goal of reaching Lhasa, the Holy City and capital of Tibet.
-Two years earlier, these two intrepid mountaineers had managed to escape from a British internment camp in India and headed for Tibet with only rough sketches for maps and the clothes on their backs.
+Two years earlier, these two intrepid mountaineers had managed to escape from a British internment camp in India and headed for Tibet with only rough sketches for maps, the clothes on their backs, and a few meager supplies.
 Their crime?
-Climbing mountains on British-controlled soil (they had been attempting to climb Nanga Parbat, an 8000-meter Himalayan peak within British Indian territory at that time).
-Harrer and Aufschaiter spent seven years in Tibet, and Harrer would later pen one of the classic adventure stories of the 20th century, Seven Years in Tibet.
-We invite you to join our Himalayan explorer and Trek Leader Extraordinaire Gary McCue to hike in the footsteps of Harrer and Aufschnaiter on a spectacular 14-day trek that retraces their final mountain crossing over the Guring La through the highest range of peaks near Lhasa.
-It's a one-of-a-kind Himalayan expedition that you won't see offered anywhere else!
-Note: This is a strenuous high-altitude expedition in a very remote region and is designed for experienced high-altitude trekkers who are adventurous and fit.
+Climbing mountains on British-controlled soil at an inopportune moment—Great Britain and Austria had declared war in 1939 while Harrer and Aufschnaiter were attempting Nanga Parbat, an 8000-meter Himalayan peak within British Indian territory at that time.

 Chengdu, China / Lhasa, Tibet

 Fly from Chengdu to Lhasa (11,830'), holy city and capital of Tibet.
 Enjoy exploration around Lhasa and the Lhasa Valley to acclimatize.
 Visit Tibet’s colossal Potala Palace and major sites around the Lhasa Valley, including ancient Drepung Monastery.
-On Day 6, an acclimatization hike brings us up to Yi Tsho (15,750'), an alpine lake that is renowned as the la-tsho, or “life power” lake for Lhasa.
+On Day 5, we visit Ganden (13,700’), a stunning monastic city set in a high amphitheater above the Kyi Chu River.